innovatrics/smartface-integrations/README.md

 ## gRPC Camera Server
 Create sample gRPC Server that can be connected to SmartFace as special type of Camera.
 Check <a href="src/GrpcCamera" >README</a> for more info.

+## Fingera Adapter
+Listens to gRPC access notifications and in case of granted access call Fingera (3rd party serfice) for further action.
+Check <a href="src/FingeraAdapter" >the code</a>.

 ## Shared
 In `src/Shared` folder you may find several libraries that are pre-built for reusable purposes